eva-barczykowska/rb_109/mutating_methods_object_passing.md

 ### Non-Mutating Methods

-A non-mutating method is one that does not modify the calling object or any of it's arguments.
+A non-mutating method is one that does not modify the calling object or any of its arguments.
 Often in documentation these methods are said to return `new_obj` instead of `self`.
 Note that when dealing with **immutable object** (those that cannot be changed, such as integers), all methods can be considered non-mutating.

 #### Variable Assignment